aruncs31s/github-scraper/README.md

 # github-scraper
 !
 Under Construction
 This name may not reflect the actual purpose , may get changed later.

 ## Contribution
-This projects main goal is to convert this [template](https://raw.githubusercontent.com/aruncs31s/es_gcek_electronics_projects_template/refs/heads/main/README.md) to this [template](https://raw.githubusercontent.com/mearashadowfax/ScrewFast/refs/heads/main/src/content/products/en/item-t845.md), First one will be [Embedded Systems And IOT GCEK(ESDC-> Embedded Systems Design Club's)](https://github.com/Embedded-Systems-GCEK) **Electronics Projects** starter template.
+The main objective of this project  is to  convert from this [template](https://raw.githubusercontent.com/aruncs31s/es_gcek_electronics_projects_template/refs/heads/main/README.md) to this [template](https://raw.githubusercontent.com/mearashadowfax/ScrewFast/refs/heads/main/src/content/products/en/item-t845.md), First one will be [Embedded Systems And IOT GCEK(ESDC-> Embedded Systems Design Club's)](https://github.com/Embedded-Systems-GCEK) **Electronics Projects** starter template.

 #### So How to contribute?